HL7/phd/input/intro-notes/StructureDefinition-PhdDevice-notes.md

  - Device.type.coding.code="65573"
  - Device.type.coding.system="urn.iso.std.iso:11073:10101"
- - Device.type.text="MDC_MOC_VMS_MDS_SIMP: Continua Personal Health Device"
+ - Device.type.display="MDC_MOC_VMS_MDS_SIMP"

-The display element is optional but highly recommended.
+The display element is optional but is recommended.

 ### System Type Spec List
 The System-Type-Spec-List attribute contains a list of specializations the PHD complies to.
 The elements in the list indicate not only what the PHD does, but that it does so in a manner specified in the specialization documents.
 Each element in the list contains the specialization and its version.
 In most cases there is just one entry in the list.